How Does Lung Cancer Develop?

 - SCLC (15 percent of all lung cancers) arises in locations around or near the bronchi and invades the bronchial mucosal layer.
 4

-Development of lung cancer
+The pathophysiology of lung cancer

 The development of lung cancer is believed to be a combination of the exposure to environmental exposures and an individual’s susceptibility to those agents.
 In the U.S., active smoking is responsible for approximately 90 percent of all lung cancers.
 In addition, occupational exposures, such as asbestos or radon, are responsible for 9-15 percent of lung cancers.4